On this daySep 25, 1962

 Black Church Destroyed by Fire in Georgia

 In the early hours of September 25, 1962, St. Matthew Baptist Church in Macon, Georgia, was burned to the ground.
-Though the church’s minister expressed doubt that the fire was intentionally set or racially motivated, St. Matthew – which had served its Black congregation for nearly a decade – was the latest in a long list of Black churches attacked in the United States.
-In the past few weeks in Georgia alone, four other Black churches had been destroyed by fire.
+Though there was no conclusive evidence that the fire was intentionally set or racially motivated, St. Matthew—which had served its Black congregation for nearly a decade—was the latest in a long list of Black churches attacked in the U.S. In the past few weeks in Georgia alone, four other Black churches had been destroyed by fire.

 By the late 1990s, at least 80 Black churches had been burned, firebombed, or vandalized.
 “In the African American community,” the Department of Justice noted in a 1998 report on church arson, “the church historically has been a primary community institution, so... it was decidedly disturbing to see the number of churches being burned.”